 While the service doesn’t say exactly how many items are in each tote, let’s say there are five items.
 That’s a $13.80 rental fee per item.
 The costs of this service can definitely increase if you choose to buy the items in your tote.

 For the athletically inclined, Fabletics is a monthly membership service that offers discounted workout outfits for its members.
 Founded by celebrity Kate Hudson, Fabletics has gained notoriety in recent years for its stylish workout options for both men and women.

-For $49.95/month, you become a VIP member.
+For $49.95 per month, you become a VIP member.
 This cost goes toward your outfit for that month, which includes any item or two-piece outfit of up to $80 that you choose.

 Want to skip that month?
-Log in to your Fabletics account by the fifth day of the month, choose ‘Skip the Month’ by the fifth, and you won’t be charged.
-Each outfit regularly costs around $100, the company says, so VIPers get around a 50% discount.
+Log in to your Fabletics account by the fifth day of the month, choose ‘Skip the Month,' and you won’t be charged.
+Each outfit is worth around $100 at retail, the company says, so VIPers get around a 50% discount.
 First-time VIP buyers get $25 off their first outfit, making their first purchase a mere $25.
 While the value may be there, one has to ask: How many workout outfits do you really need?

 While using clothing subscription boxes may or may not cause you to spend more money on clothing, there are three things to consider when deciding if they are worth your money:

 - Don’t be tempted to buy an item you don’t like or that doesn’t fit well to achieve a discount through the service.
 You won’t end up wearing the item and will have wasted that money.